September 2022 United Kingdom mini-budget: Initial responses

 On 28 September, the Treasury rejected calls to abandon the plans outlined in the mini-budget.
 BBC News reported that Chris Philp, Chief Secretary to the Treasury, would write to government departments asking them to find spending efficiencies.

-On 29 September, and making her first public appearance since the mini-budget, Prime Minister Truss gave a series of interviews to BBC Local Radio stations in which she sought to defend the policy by saying her government had "done the right thing by taking action urgently" and that the Treasury was "working closely" with the Bank of England.
+On 29 September, and making her first public appearance since the mini-budget, Truss gave a series of interviews to BBC Local Radio stations in which she sought to defend the policy by saying her government had "done the right thing by taking action urgently" and that the Treasury was "working closely" with the Bank of England.
 She attributed the "biggest part" of the government's intervention to the energy bills cap, and stated that the problem was not solely a UK one and there were "difficult markets around the world" due to the 2022 Russian invasion of Ukraine.
 She also spoke of being prepared to make "controversial and difficult" decisions.
 Later the same day, Kwarteng told MPs that the mini-budget was needed to prevent a collapse in consumer spending, and that the government had protected the economy.

 On 30 September, Truss and Kwarteng held a 48-minute emergency meeting with the Office for Budget Responsibility at 11 Downing Street, after which the OBR said it would deliver an initial forecast on 7 October.
 The government later announced the OBR forecast would be published on 23 November, along with the rest of its economic plans.
 Some Conservative MPs, including Mel Stride, the chair of the Treasury Select Committee, had called for the report to be published earlier, but Truss said she was "committed" to a publication date of 23 November.